CQX96/CQX96-Linux/Documentation/arm64/asymmetric-32bit.rst

 Some Armv9 SoCs suffer from a big.LITTLE misfeature where only a subset of the CPUs are capable of executing 32-bit user applications.
-On such a system, Linux by default treats the asymmetry as a "mismatch" and disables support for both the ``PER_LINUX32`` personality and ``execve(2)`` of 32-bit ELF binaries, with the latter returning ``-ENOEXEC``.
+On such a system, CQX96 by default treats the asymmetry as a "mismatch" and disables support for both the ``PER_LINUX32`` personality and ``execve(2)`` of 32-bit ELF binaries, with the latter returning ``-ENOEXEC``.
 If the mismatch is detected during late onlining of a